EdulaneDotCo/Mastering-Express.js/README.md

    1. Integrate with front-end frameworks (e.g., React, Angular) for full-stack development.
    1. Use third-party libraries and services to extend functionality.
    1. Handle integration challenges and optimize performance.
-   1. **Real-Time Project:** Integrate your Express.js application with a front-end framework and external services.
+   1. **Applied Project:** Integrate your Express.js application with a front-end framework and external services.
 1. **Best Practices:** Manage integrations effectively, ensure compatibility, and optimize performance.
 1. **Practice Exercises:** Implement integrations with various frameworks and services.
 1. **LeetCode/HackerRank:** Integration challenges.